 Groups are able to apply for a wider range of funding sources than individuals and may be better able to do the work required to conserve, maintain or repair the memorial.

 Some war memorials are listed and as such are protected against unauthorised demolition or alteration through the listed building consent regime.
 Listed building consent is required for any alterations affecting its character or appearance.
-To find out if a particular war memorial is listed, please visit the listed buildings page.
+To find out if a particular war memorial is listed, please visit Salford's listed buildings page.

 No, you do not have to own it, but the owner would need to be in agreement with you undertaking the proposed work.
 The best way of achieving this would be to work in partnership with the owner and for them to be a partner to your application.